FrankCCCCC/math_new/statistical_computing/final/readme.md

 ![](SMO/age_30s/age_30s_lda.png)

-The topic 4 perhaps is about wedding.
+The topic 4 contains wed, love and, pleasant.
+It perhaps is about wedding.

 **40s**